Urgent or interim Child Applications

 Interim hearings are usually held about six weeks after the date of filing depending on individual circumstances.
 In the Family Court, a case assessment conference with a Family Consultant and a Registrar may have been undertaken and/or there may have been an appointment with a Family Consultant prior to the interim hearing.

-- That they are limited to two hours
+- Cases are limited to two hours

-- There will still be no cross-examination; and
+- There will be no cross-examination; and

-- The Court will still proceed just on the Affidavit material of the parties, any documents that are tendered and the submissions of the parties or their legal representatives.
+- The Court will proceed just on the Affidavit material of the parties, any documents that are tendered and the submissions of the parties or their legal representatives.

 Goode’s case says that the “status-quo” or “stability” arguments can no longer be made.
 It is not good enough for a Court on an interim basis to simply make a finding based on the available evidence and the uncontested facts of certain arrangements that have taken place post-separation and merely preserve those arrangements until a final hearing.
 In practice, this might mean that it is more likely that the Court will make Orders for equal time on an interim basis.
-It is our view that it is more likely the Court will make Orders for a child to spend substantial and significant time but may be a little reluctant to Order equal time.

 The Family Law Act as it is now written says that there is a presumption of equal shared parental responsibility.
 That presumption can usually only be rebutted if there is evidence of abuse, family violence or, in an interim case, unless the Court considers it would not be appropriate for the presumption to be applied when making that Order, or it is simply not in the best interests of the child or children.